Heiner Schuhmann: Playing career

+Coaching career

 FC Augsburg was relegated from the 2.
 Bundesliga in 1979 and Schuhmann became the coach of the club for the 1979–80 season.
 He led the side to a championship in the Bayernliga and promotion to the 2.
 Bundesliga but did not stay on as coach for the following year.
 He briefly returned to his coaching role in April 1981 when FCA sacked coach Heinz Elzner but was unable to save the club from relegation.
 He returned however for a fourth spell in charge of FCA in October 1986, now with the club firmly established in third division football, and left again in March 1988, achieving two sixth-place finishes.

 Schuhmann was the long term coach of the under 19 side of FC Augsburg, which is where he had his greatest success.
 He coached the youth side of third division FCA to four German under 19 Cup wins in 1991, 1992, 1994 and 1995.
 The highlight in this era was however FCA's German under 19 championship win in 1993 against 1.
 FC Kaiserslautern.
 In this time he discovered players like Bernd Schuster, Karl-Heinz Riedle, Christian Hochstätter, Armin Veh, Raimond Aumann, Roland Grahammer, Thomas Meggle and Dieter Frey.

 He left FC Augsburg in 1995 to take over the youth department of FC Bayern Munich, which he led for three years, is greatest success there being a German under 17 title in 1997.
 Schuhmann left Bayern in 1998, by his own admission because his position turned out to be a desk top job while he preferred to be directly involved with young players, like he was with FCA and in his profession as a high school teacher.
 He coached FC Augsburg as caretaker manager one more time in late 1999, his fifth stint in this position.
 Since 2003 he works as a scout for Borussia Dortmund.

+Personal life

-Since 2009 his son Christoph also works as a scout for Borussia Dortmund.
+Since 2009 his son Christoph works as a scout for Borussia Dortmund.